-The annual financial report of the Ramsey/Washington Recycling & Energy Board (R&E Board) is submitted for the fiscal year that ended December 31, 2019.
-This report was prepared by R&E accounting staff and reviewed by the Joint Leadership Team.
+The annual financial report of the Ramsey/Washington Recycling & Energy Board (R&E Board) is submitted for the fiscal year that ended December 31, 2021.
+This report was prepared by the R&E Board accounting staff and reviewed by the Joint Leadership Team.
 Responsibility for both the accuracy of the presented data and completeness and fairness of the presentation, including all disclosures, rests with administration of the R&E Board.
 We have prepared this report in conformity with generally accepted accounting principles (GAAP) as set forth in the pronouncements of the Governmental Accounting Standards Board (GASB).